 There are certain advantages to buying a solar panel system from a large solar company.
 For one, they often have proven track records and plenty of experience when it comes to installing residential solar panel systems.
 Additionally, they offer turnkey solar system solutions, meaning they provide equipment, labor, and a financing option as a part of your solar package.
 As a part of their total price, large solar companies also handle any permitting and interconnection processes necessary to get your solar panel system up and running.

-Companies like SunRun and Vivint are also most likely to offer third-party ownership options like leases and power purchase agreements (PPAs).
+Companies like SunRun are also most likely to offer third-party ownership options like leases and power purchase agreements (PPAs).
 While these financing options typically offer lower overall savings than loan options, they can be preferable if you don’t want to take out a loan or if you aren’t eligible for federal and state tax credits.

 However, bigger isn’t always better.
 Many large solar companies charge a higher price for turnkey solar panel installations than smaller, local competitors.
 In fact, a report from the National Renewable Renewables Laboratory (NREL) found that larger installation companies, on average, charge a 10 percent premium for solar panel systems over smaller installation companies.
 When you’re purchasing a solar panel installation, this 10 percent can add up to thousands of dollars.